ori-sky/polar-space/designs/ships.md

 # Ship Classes
 Ships are generally split into different Classifications (or "Classes") that roughly describe their role.
 ## Special Classification
 "Special" ships generally do not fit into other classifications or are somehow restricted by *SCF* Legislation.
-They are usually incredibly powerful
+They are usually incredibly powerful, or particularly niche.

+# Ships
+## Arena Combat Vessel Mark IX
+Manufacturer | Starlight Research and Development

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstNjEyMzIzMDM0LDExOTMwMTI3
-NjQsLTEwMzQwMjU5MTddfQ==
+BnZm1cbiIsImhpc3RvcnkiOls4ODM4NTY2NzEsMTE5MzAxMjc2
+NCwtMTAzNDAyNTkxN119
 -->